7 min read

 R — Result (What is the most meaningful consequence to you and to them?)

-E — nExt stEps (What are the expected next steps?)
+E — Expected Next Step (What is the expected next step?)

 Learn how to give feedback (praise) >>